jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually/make_tdd_environment.rst

     python3 src/magic.py

-  the terminal_ is your friend, and shows the same error from before.
+  the terminal_ is my friend, and shows the same error from before.
 I have to make the file_

 ----